 In the words of Lionel Collins:

 Katrina proved to be far more serious than we previously thought.
 Sitting in the Coliseum was difficult, away from the comforts of our home and sleeping in a building with complete strangers.
-The city of Jacksons efforts were greatly appreciated.
-Among other things, they hired barbours to cut hair for $9.00 per person.
+The city of Jackson's efforts was greatly appreciated.
+Among other things, they hired barbers to cut hair for $9.00 per person.
 This was not affordable to most evacuees.
-So I bought a pair of clippers and began offering free hair cuts.
+So I bought a pair of clippers and began offering free haircuts.

 This was the beginning of my permanent move to Jackson.

 While waiting outside in the broiling sun in a FEMA assistance line, I met Ms. Christy Dunaway with LIFE of Mississippi.
 She recognized immediately that the wheelchair I was using was not meant for me.
 She got me a new one, more suited to my disability and stature.
 She introduced me to LIFE AmeriCorps members to help me learn more about the city of Jackson and what it had to offer people with disabilities.
 They helped me find an accessible, affordable apartment here since I had learned there was nothing to return home to.
 They helped me take care of basic business, like a change of address, seeking financial aid from the state and federal government and much more.